 The beach is as beautiful as a postcard and you can enjoy lots of related activities.

 Whether you prefer to just chill and enjoy the “far-Niente”, or you would like to do lots of fun activities, there are many options available.

 In my case, I chose to take some boat trips around the island of Haiti, or simply walk in a remote area of CocoCay to be far from the cruise passengers.
 But that’s up to you!

 I found out later that cruising was not an ecological way to travel.
 However, it is great for people with accessibility issues.
 I took this cruise because my partner loves cruises, and it was a special trip to celebrate his 40th birthday.

 But to be honest, I asked them a lot of questions and they work really hard to recycle everything and to take good care of the water.
 Greenwashing?
 Possibly.
 But I believe that constantly asking them to improve is the best way to manage this issue.
 Because I don’t think they will stop operating.

 Another positive thing about having their own private island is that by doing so, they avoid already busy touristic sights, often very fragile.
 They have also always stopped in harbours far from tourist sights like Venice.

 Waupoos Island, Canada

 That’s another private island.
-And if you go in the summer it may be the same temperature than in the Caribbean!
+And if you go in the summer it may be the same temperature as in the Caribbean!